vmware-nsx/eval-docs-ids-ips/README.md

-# vGhetto Automated vSphere with Kubernetes Lab Deployment
+# NSX-T and Nested ESXi Automated Deployed for IDPS Evaluation

 ## Table of Contents